KHTML

 KHTML is a discontinued browser engine that was developed by the KDE project.
-It originated as the engine of the Konqueror browser in the late 1990s, but active development ceased in 2016.
-It was officially discontinued in 2023.
+It originated as the engine of the Konqueror browser in the late 1990s.
+Its development has been ceased in 2016 and it was officially discontinued in 2023.

 Built on the KParts framework and written in C++, KHTML had relatively good support for Web standards during its prime.
-Engines forked from KHTML are used by most of the browsers that are widely used today, including WebKit (Safari) and Blink (Google Chrome, Chromium, Microsoft Edge, Opera, Vivaldi, Opera GX, Opera Mini, Opera Mobile, Yandex Browser, Orion, Arc (On iOS), Epiphany, Midori, Konqueror, Otter Browser, Dooble, Epic Privacy Browser, Slimjet, Comodo Dragon, SRWare Iron, Cốc Cốc, Torch Browser, Orbitum, UC Browser, Kiwi Browser, Samsung Internet, Bromite, Blisk, Colibri Browser, Min Browser, Ungoogled Chromium, Iridium Browser, Avast Secure Browser, AVG Secure Browser and Brave).
+Engines that are forked from KHTML are used by most of the browsers that are widely used today, including WebKit (Safari) and Blink (Google Chrome, Chromium, Microsoft Edge, Opera, Vivaldi and Brave).

 History

 Origins

 KHTML was preceded by an earlier engine called khtmlw or the KDE HTML Widget, developed by Torben Weis and Martin Jones, which implemented support for HTML 3.2, HTTP 1.0, and HTML frames, but not the DOM, CSS, or JavaScript.

 KHTML itself came into existence on November 4, 1998, as a fork of the khtmlw library, with some slight refactoring and the addition of Unicode support and changes to support the move to Qt 2.
 Waldo Bastian was among those who did the work of creating that early version of KHTML.